adnanakil/zine-app/README.md

 # Zine Social Network

-A minimalist zine-making and distribution platform built with Flask and SQLite, designed for deployment on Vercel.
+A minimalist zine-making and distribution platform built with Flask and Firebase Firestore, designed for deployment on Vercel.

+**Status:** Firebase Firestore integration complete - Dec 2024

 ## Features